GasFurr/B3T/README.md

 ~ cd home/my_awesome_app
 # Go to your project root
 ~ b3t init my_awesome_app -t mytemplate
-# Creates todo.toml by your template (stored in program)
+# Creates b3t.toml by your template (stored in program)
 ~ b3t scan # When you in your projects root
-# Detects the comments using todo.toml configuration
+# Detects the comments using b3t.toml configuration
 ~ cd /home/.homework # Now you can do anything
 ~ b3t list my_awesome_app # Just ask for your project's List
 |> my_awesome_app todo: